 A quick re-cap on the best way to break in those new shoes

 So we’ve already discussed and established some tried and tested techniques for breaking in those new shoes.
-After all, you’ve invested in a pair of quality shoes, designed to last so your pain will ultimately be rewarded when they eventually fit you like a glove.
+After all, you've invested in a pair of quality footwear, designed to last so your pain will ultimately be rewarded when they eventually fit you like a glove.

 Your shoes will most definitely stand you in good stead down the line with any painful pinching or discomfort behind you.
 So the real moral here is not to get discouraged and remember that while you might have to break your shoes in gently at first until your feet fit them, pretty soon your patience will pay off.

 Wear them around the house regularly

 Don’t delay, go right now and grab your shiny new shoes from out of their box, pop them on your feet and have another ten minutes just wearing them around the house while you get on with a few extra chores.
 Walk up and down the stairs, for example; even wear them while you're preparing dinner this evening.
 The point is, get used to how they feel on your feet while you're indoors at home.